TeresaHehe/Teresa-s-BSE-Portfolio/index.md

 | Item Name | What the item is used for | $Price | <a href="https://www.amazon.com/Arduino-A000066-ARDUINO-UNO-R3/dp/B008GRTSV6/"> Link </a> |
 | Item Name | What the item is used for | $Price | <a href="https://www.amazon.com/Arduino-A000066-ARDUINO-UNO-R3/dp/B008GRTSV6/"> Link </a> |--->

+# Starter Project: Retro Arcade Console

+<iframe width="560" height="315" src="https://www.youtube.com/embed/QZQY198Sars?si=7Xs376vGNubwJR2j" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+The arcade console consists of a display, a scoreboard, multiple buttons, and a buzzer.
+In order to run, it requires either a micro usb or AAA batteries to transmit energy to the components.
+The base of the console is the PCB (printed circuit board); it contains the IC (integrated circuit) chip, which runs all functions on the board.
+There are multiple games available on the arcade, including tetris, snake, race cars, space invaders, and a slot machine.
+The four blue buttons control the direction of objects on the LED display modules, which are made of many small lights.
+Together, the lights flash on and off to create patterns and images.
+The scoreboard, a seven segment display, works in a similar fashion; it can create any combination of digits by lighting up or turning off each segment.
+When booting up the device, the player can scroll through the different game options with the directional buttons.
+The green button is used to select a game or perform game-specific actions, such as rotating a shape or shooting objects.
+The yellow button pauses the game or exits from it.
+All buttons and displays follow the command of the IC chip to complete actions.

 # Other Resources/Examples
 <!---One of the best parts about Github is that you can view how other people set up their own work.
 Here are some past BSE portfolios that are awesome examples.
 You can view how they set up their portfolio, and you can view their index.md files to understand how they implemented different portfolio components.
 - [Example 1](https://trashytuber.github.io/YimingJiaBlueStamp/)